Lifailon/SimpleWebFileBrowser/README.md

 # SimpleWebFileBrowser

-Like http.server but with support for authorization and file uploads using Fastapi and Flask.
+Like `http.server`, but with support for authorization and uploading files to the server using different web frameworks.